alexch/codelikethis/public/lessons/www/css.md

 - `px` and `pt` and `em` and `rem`
 - fonts: which fonts are always available? what are web fonts?
+- fontawesome (inline icons as font glyphs)
-- space vs. greater-than (descendant vs. child)
+- space vs. greater-than (descendant vs. child) in css selectors

 - "every config file eventually becomes Turing-complete" see also <http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html> and
 <https://stackoverflow.com/questions/648246/at-what-point-does-a-config-file-become-a-programming-language>

 - reset.css
 - print.css